Q: How do I know if my child has autism?

 If the child isn’t talking yet, are they using gestures or other methods to communicate their wants?
 That’s how we can begin to tell the difference between a child with a language delay or ASD.

 We also want to get as much information as possible from the child’s teacher and therapist.
-All of this information helps us get a clear picture of the child and determine if he or she meets the diagnostic criteria for ASD.
+All of this information helps us get a clear picture of the child and determine if they meet the diagnostic criteria for ASD.

 During the diagnosis process, families learn the severity of ASD as well as severity of developmental differences.
 It’s important to keep those separate.
 You may have a child who is exceeding their peers in cognitive development, but still have symptoms of ASD that hinder their daily function.
 You also may have a child whose cognitive development is far behind.
 In each case we need to use different interventions or levels of intervention.